lerchenreich/angular-custom-control-test/README.md

-The Attribute "ngDefaultControl" heals the error "No value accessor for form control with unspecified name attribute" An attribute like "matInput" which ist already defined in the control don't help
+The Attribute "ngDefaultControl" heals the error "No value accessor for form control with unspecified name attribute" An attribute like "matInput" which ist already defined in the control doesn't help